Kuanhao-Chao/splam/docs/source/content/annotation_evaluation.rst

 ++++++++++++++++++++++++++++++++++++++++++
 To summarize the quality of each isoform, users can run Splam to count how many spurious splice junctions are in each transcript.

+.. admonition:: Splam score threshold suggestion.
+    :class: important

+    *  For evaluating the accuracy of GFF annotation files, we advise using a stricter **score threshold of 0.8**.

 |

 What's next?